abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/docs/GETTING_STARTED_FOR_CITRIX_ADMINS.md

 terraform --version
 # Should output: Terraform v1.13.3
 ```

+**⚠️ Common Mistakes:**
+- **"bash: terraform: command not found"** → The binary is not in your PATH.
+Did you run `sudo mv terraform /usr/local/bin/`?
+- **"Permission denied"** → You forgot to use `sudo` when moving the file.
+Re-run: `sudo mv terraform /usr/local/bin/`
+- **"No such file or directory"** → Make sure you downloaded the correct version for your Linux distribution (amd64 for most systems).

 **Proxy Configuration (if needed):**
 If your network requires a proxy server, set these environment variables: